cssuh/Defacto/README.md

 # Defacto
-An open sourced initiative to stop the dissemination of so called "fake news" and "alternative facts."
+An open source, crowd sourcing information initiative to stop the dissemination of so called "fake news" and "alternative facts."

-DeFacto utilizes machine learning techniques as well as other apps
+DeFacto utilizes machine learning techniques as well as other apis to help you determine whether or not news sources are credible.
+DeFacto also collects helpful data about news sources that can be used for data analysis, tracking, and machine learning seeding.

 - Actively collects information on credible and non-credible sources/articles
 - Machine learning and NLP